spicata/spicata99/apprehendere.md

 ---
-title: "apprent"
+title: "Apprentices"
 aliases:
 - ""
 layout: simple
-description:
+description: "An idea for how the Guild will learn."
-showdescription: false
+showdescription: true
 font:
 theme:
 latex: